DarkgreyDevelopment/Cloud-ShareSync/Dependency/README.md

 # Dependency
-For compression this application has a dependency on 7Zip (https://www.7-zip.org/) v19.00.
+For compression this application has a dependency on 7Zip (https://www.7-zip.org/).
-The backup utility currently expects the 7z.exe & 7z.dll files to be available in the dependency folder.
-1. Download 7Zip for windows (https://www.7-zip.org/download.html)
+1. Download and Install 7Zip (https://www.7-zip.org/download.html)
-2. Extract both 7z.exe and 7z.dll files from the main installer
-3. Copy both to the Dependency folder prior to first use of Cloud-ShareSync.
-    a.
-You can also configure the dependency path using the appsettings.
+2. Update the Compression DependencyPath listed in the application config file (appsettings.json) with the path to the 7Zip exectuable.